Ekumen-OS/andino/andino_firmware/README.md

 ## Installation

-Verify and Upload `carpincho_firmware.ino` to your arduino board.
+Verify and Upload `andino_firmware.ino` to your arduino board.

 ## Description

 Via `serial` connection (57600 baud) it is possible to interact with the microcontroller.
-The interface is described in the [carpincho_firmware/commands.h](carpincho_firmware/commands.h) file.
+The interface is described in the [andino_firmware/commands.h](andino_firmware/commands.h) file.
 Here are the most used commands:

  - Get encoder values: `'e'`